VtorVieira/Post-Moments-Angular/README.md

 Page was created by following this youtube channel https://www.youtube.com/c/MatheusBattisti

+To be able to add comments and post photos, you need to clone this https://github.com/matheusbattisti/curso_adonis_api_yt and run `node ace serve` for api server.

 # Moments

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.